Strawberry Bubblegum

-"Strawberry Bubblegum" is a song recorded by American singer-songwriter Justin Timberlake for his third studio album, The 20/20 Experience (2013).
+"Strawberry Bubblegum" is a song recorded by American singer Justin Timberlake for his third studio album, The 20/20 Experience (2013).
 It was written and produced by Timberlake, Timothy "Timbaland" Mosley and Jerome "J-Roc" Harmon, with additional writing from James Fauntleroy.
 "Strawberry Bubblegum" is a mid-tempo pop, R&B and soul song with elements of EDM and ambient.
 Its music structure received comparison to the works of musicians such as Barry White, Prince and Stevie Wonder.

 Music critics were divided on "Strawberry Bubblegum"; the song's production was generally praised, but the lyrics were criticized as being cliché.
 Despite the mixed reactions from reviewers, the song debuted at number 22 on the singles chart in South Korea, upon the release of The 20/20 Experience.
 It also peaked at number 34 and 38 on the UK R&B Singles Chart and US Hot R&B/Hip-Hop Songs chart respectively.
 Timberlake performed "Strawberry Bubblegum" for the first time on Late Night with Jimmy Fallon on March 15, 2013.